Ikomia-hub/train_torchvision_resnext/README.md

 4. Open Ikomia Store and install ResNeXtTrain plugin
 5. Open images folder organized in *train* and *val* subfolders
 6. Add ResNeXtTrain algorithm to the workflow
-7. Start the workflow and evaluate the prediction
+7. Start the workflow and evaluate the training thanks to [MLflow](https://www.mlflow.org/) integration

 That's it!